Federal Direct Parent PLUS Loans

 - Borrowing limit is the Cost of Attendance minus any other aid.

 - All Direct Loans are subject to fees.
-Loans first disbursed on or after Dec.
-1, 2013 and before Oct.
-1, 2014 are subject to a 4.288% loan fee.
 Loans first disbursed on or after Oct.
 1, 2014 and before Oct.
 1, 2015 are subject to a 4.292% loan fee.
+Loan fees will be determined each June for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 The fees will be deducted from the loan proceeds prior to disbursement.
 Disbursements are sent directly to Marist College, two per loan period.

 - PLUS Loan Increase Policy: If the credit check has not expired on an existing loan application, the parent can request an increase of their loan via email to email@example.com.
 The email must come from the parents email address listed on the initial application.
 If the credit has expired (over 90 days), parents should initiate a new application for the increased loan funds at www.studentloans.gov.